Primary and Secondary Books of Accounts for BCA, MCA, BBA, MBA

 - Bills to be paid (like noting down that you owe your friend ₹50 for a borrowed pen).

-Secondary Book: Introduction
+Secondary Book of Accounts: Introduction

 In accounting, we use two main types of books to keep track of money and transactions: the primary book (which includes the journal) and the secondary book (which includes the ledger).
 Now, we'll focus on the secondary book.